curlydesigner/site/_posts/2020-03-01-b_UX for eCommerce Product.md

 <br>![Tesla](/assets/posts/2020-01-b_ecommerce-websites/tesla05.png)<br>
 <br>![tesla](/assets/posts/2020-01-b_ecommerce-websites/tesla07.png)<br>

-When designing a website, I always take the time to research industry standards and competitors, considering brand values, the target audience and usability requirements.
+When designing a website, I always take the time to research the industry standards and competitors, considering brand values, target audience and usability requirements.
+Good marketing may bring in some traffic, but good design and an enjoyable user experience improve user satisfaction.
+The goal is to create a website that will be easy to use and effective.
+Ensuring safety, leaving a trustful and positive experience from the user's perspective.
+All of those could influence the success of a company's website and the Brand's impression.
+You may not have a second chance to make a good first impression!